playfulprogramming/playfulprogramming/content/blog/bevy-entity-component-system/index.md

 This might be a bit more verbose, but it provides a massive improvement for reusability in return.

-# Aren't these queries bad?
+# Aren't these queries slow?

 So far, every system we've written has defined a `Query<Q, F>` type for it to iterate over.